smithy-lang/smithy-rs/design/src/rfcs/rfc0024_supporting_select_object_content_scan_range.md

 ### In Smithy IDLv1 (the current implementation)

-SDKs built from IDLv1 smithy models intentionally omit values from a request if a field has a default and the user-provided value is equal to that default:
+SDKs built from IDLv1 Smithy models intentionally omit values from a request if a field has a default and the user-provided value is equal to that default:

 ```smithy